koyuawsmbrtn/gem2web/README.md

 `sudo pip3 install -r requirements.txt`

-Afterwards run `main.py` and open up `localhost:1968` or use an nginx reverse proxy for public serving.
+Afterwards run `main.py` and open up `localhost:1968` or use a nginx reverse proxy for public serving.